nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### Script lookup order and command conflicts

-As your write add-ons with scripts, you need to remember the following script lookup order when trying to assign commands to scripts:
+As you write add-ons with scripts, you need to remember the following script lookup order when trying to assign commands to scripts:

 1. Global plugins.
 2. App modules for the currently focused program.